-Manages all aspects of the global trademark portfolio for Krispy Kreme Doughnuts.
-We assisted the company in expanding its operations into dozens of new countries in Europe, Asia and the Middle East, which involved (among other issues) securing registrations for and protecting translations and transliterations of the company's primary marks.
-In addition to clearing and registering new marks and maintaining existing registrations, we have assisted the company with licensing its marks and have managed trademark-related disputes for the company in numerous countries throughout the world.
+Managed the global trademark portfolio for Krispy Kreme Doughnuts.
+We assisted the company in expanding its operations into dozens of new countries in Europe, Asia, and the Middle East.
+In addition to clearing and registering new marks, we assisted the company with licensing its marks and managed trademark disputes in numerous countries throughout the world.

-Represented a leading Fortune 500 brewery and obtained injunctive and other relief against fifteen companies and individuals in trademark and copyright infringement litigation involving infringing decals, drug paraphernalia, apparel and other products.
+Represented a Fortune 500 brewery and obtained injunctive and other relief against fifteen companies and individuals in trademark and copyright infringement litigation involving infringing decals, drug paraphernalia, apparel, and other products.

 Represented a Fortune 500 brewery and obtained a permanent injunction and other relief in a trademark infringement and counterfeiting action involving apparel depicting infringing designs.

-Manages the global patent and trademark portfolios for Textile Management Associates Inc., a company in the synthetic turf industry, which owns one of the most iconic brands in the industry.
-We provide strategic counseling about the protection of that brand, manage trademark-related disputes in multiple countries, and assist in clearing and securing registrations of new marks.
+Managed the global patent and trademark portfolios for a leading company in the synthetic turf industry, which owned one of the most iconic brands in the industry.
+We provided strategic counseling about the protection of that brand and managed trademark disputes in multiple countries.

 We provide extensive trademark counseling to a large non-profit humanitarian organization.
-We also manage the organization's domestic and international trademark portfolio, and represent the organization in domestic oppositions at the Trademark Trial and Appeal Board, as well as in international oppositions and enforcement matters in numerous countries.
+We manage the organization's domestic and international trademark portfolio and represent the organization in domestic oppositions at the Trademark Trial and Appeal Board, as well as in international oppositions and enforcement matters in numerous countries.